 At Bolsover Church of England Junior School, we aim to foster a love of storytelling and writing right from the start through exciting and engaging our children in interactive learning.

-In Year 3 and 4, we follow Pie Corbett's Talk for Writing approach to recognise the importance of discussion and the learning of language to develop our abilities as budding writers.
+In school, we follow Pie Corbett's Talk for Writing approach to recognise the importance of discussion and the learning of language to develop our abilities as budding writers.
 Talk for Writing allows the children to engage in learning language-rich, high-level model texts through using pictures, actions and performances (click here to use our actions at home for your own interactive storytelling) to capture key patterns, structural techniques and challenging vocabulary for our own writing.

 Adding to our BBR Crew approach to reading, Talk for Writing enhances the love of English our school possesses and fulfils our ethos in equipping children for their lives beyond Bolsover by creating confident writers who are inspired by their lessons.
 Through Talk for Writing, our children are given opportunities to immerse themselves in hearing, reading and re-inventing a range of texts and genres including stories, poems and non-fiction texts.

 The process encourages children, first of all, to memorise the model text and rehearse it daily throughout the unit.
 They then imitate the model text and finally innovate and invent their own texts around the chosen style while continually reflecting on their learning.
 With the addition of exciting literacy games, this forms the basis for all of our writing units (see the process flow chart here).